su-co/OpenSesame/README.md

   - TIMIT: https://catalog.ldc.upenn.edu/docs/LDC93S1/TIMIT.html
   - VoxCeleb: https://mm.kaist.ac.kr/datasets/voxceleb/

- Note: You need to use a.py to reconstruct the dataset.
+ Note: You need to use voxceleb_reconstruct.py to reconstruct the VoxCeleb dataset.

 - **The final project should be like this:**
     ```shell